If life is in danger, dial 000 for immediate assistance.

 CAMHS Emergency Telehealth Service – 1800 048 636 provides phone and online video call support for children and young people who are experiencing a mental health crisis, as well as support and advice to families and carers.

-In country areas, please contact Rurallink on 1800 552 002.
+In regional areas, please contact Rurallink on 1800 552 002.
 Rurallink operates from 4.30pm to 8.30am Monday to Friday, and 24 hours on Saturdays, Sundays and public holidays.
 During business hours the emergency number is patched through to a local service.

 Help and support for young people aged 12-25 at centres, online or over the phone for mental health, general health, alcohol and drug and work and study issues.